rotty/tdns-cli/README.md

 considered not doing the job properly:

 - [X] DNS query retries.
+- [X] Use system resolver by default.
+This currently only works on systems that have `/etc/resolv.conf`.
 - [ ] Probe all addresses an `NS` entry resolves to.
 - [ ] IPv6 support.